wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (4) The national law of any designated State may provide that the effects provided for in paragraph (1) shall be applicable only from the date on which a copy of the international application as published under Article 21 has been received in the national Office of or acting for such State.
 The said Office shall publish the date of receipt in its gazette as soon as possible.

-### Article 30 Confidential Nature of the International Application
+### Article 30---Confidential Nature of the International Application

 *   (1)(a) Subject to the provisions of subparagraph (b), the International Bureau and the International Searching Authorities shall not allow access by any person or authority to the international application before the international publication of that application, unless requested or authorized by the applicant.